canwe/blog/_posts/2010-06-06-mars-rover-in-java.md

     		rover.printPosition(); // prints 5 1 E
     	}
     }

+{% endhighlight %}

-After comparing my version with Arun's [version][2], all it came to my mind was, *Joe Armstrong's *this quote:
+After comparing my version with Arun's [version][2], all it came to my mind was, *Joe Armstrong's* this quote:

  [2]: http://www.arunrocks.com/blog/archives/2010/02/01/mars-rover-in-python-and-haskell/

 > 'The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.'Â
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.'

 Become java expert with [testking N10-004][3] web development course.
 Download the [testking 640-822][4] videos and [testking 642-813][5] study guides to learn java applications for the web.